dmcclure/dist-lock/README.md

 var distLock = require('dist-lock')(redis);
 ```

-You may override the default configuration by passing in options:
+You can override the default configuration by passing in options:
 ```javascript
 var options = {
   ttl: 30000,        // Time in milliseconds after which the lock will automatically release